 |Unsalted nuts, seeds, and legumes|

-By writing down what you eat, when you eat, and how it affects your glucose levels, you can keep better track of how foods affect your body.
-Check your blood sugar one hour to one-and-a-half hours after eating to see how your body reacts to various foods.
+By writing down what you eat, when you eat and how it affects your glucose levels, you can track how foods affect your body.
+Check your blood sugar 1 hour to 1.5 hours after eating to see how your body reacts to various foods.

 Healthy eating and a busy lifestyle

-Many of us on the go and don't spend a lot of time at home.
+Many of us are on the go and don't spend a lot of time at home.
 But even when your kitchen isn't convenient, eating right should still be a priority.
+Learn how to prepare healthy meals for the whole family.

 With a little forethought, you can properly nourish your body wherever life takes you.
 Remember these tips for eating on the go:

 - Bring a healthy lunch and snacks to eat throughout the day.
-This will help you stick to healthy food options and be less tempted by unhealthy ones that are more convenient.
+This will help you stick to healthy food options and be less tempted by unhealthy ones.

 - Reduce your caffeine intake and stay hydrated.
 Keep a bottle of water handy to drink throughout the day.